 How long do my teeth stay white?

+All whitening will relapse over time.
 Studies show teeth remain whiter even 15 years after initial bleaching.
-A top-up using the same trays can be achieved often for one night to every 5-7 nights of original whitening.
+A top-up bleach using the same trays can be achieved quickly to maintain your bright smile – often one night to every 5-7 nights of original whitening.
 Some people never relapse in shade, and smokers most frequently do.

 As there is no research on this people should not bleach their teeth while pregnant.